wasiahmad/Awesome-LLM-Synthetic-Data/README.md

 </div>

-This repo includes papers and blogs about Synthetic Data Generation by LLMs and for LLMs.
+This repo includes papers and blogs about Synthetic Data of LLMs, by LLMs, for LLMs.

 Thanks for all the great contributors on GitHub!🔥⚡🔥